 All competing athletes at USA Swimming competitions are subject to drug testing conducted by the United States Anti-Doping Agency (USADA) and FINA under the In-Competition Testing program.
-Contact Stacy Michael-Miller, USA Swimming Athlete Services Manager, at 719.866.4962 for additional information.
+Contact Stacy Michael-Miller, USA Swimming Athlete Services Director, at 719.866.4962 for additional information.

 These athletes provide information including their living address, training location, training schedule, regularly scheduled activities schedule, competition schedule and travel schedule.
 While all USA Swimming athletes are eligible to be tested out of competition, athletes in the Registered Testing Pool will be tested regularly and at any time between the hours of 6am and 11pm daily.
 Athletes may be tested by USADA, FINA and WADA.